patrickmccallum/patrickmccallum/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Clipchamp
+- 🔭 I’m currently working on 23shout
-- 🌱 I’m currently learning how to work on Clipchamp
+- 🌱 I’m currently learning how to work on 23shout
-- 👯 I’m looking to collaborate on Clipchamp
+- 👯 I’m looking to collaborate on 23shout
-- 🤔 I’m looking for help with Clipchamp
+- 🤔 I’m looking for help with 23shout
-- 💬 Ask me about Clipchamp
+- 💬 Ask me about 23shout
-- 📫 How to reach me: patrickatclipchamp
+- 📫 How to reach me: patrickat23shoutdotcom
-- 😄 Pronouns: clip/champ
+- 😄 Pronouns: 23/shout
-- ⚡ Fun fact: I work at Clipchamp
+- ⚡ Fun fact: I work at 23shout

 <!--
 **patrickmccallum/patrickmccallum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.